sirech/homepage2/src/pages/articles/2021-04-03-how-not-to-do-a-take-home-coding-assignment/index.md

 A related point is _reciprocity_.
 How long are your engineers going to spend going over the code?
 I know for a fact certain organizations send out exercises that take multiple hours to complete.
 Then, an engineer might spend five minutes at best going over the code before rejecting it.
 That’s just demeaning.
 I mean, come on.

-## Putting this step way too early in the process
+## Putting this Step Way too Early in the Process

 There is a balance here.
 As a company, you might have multiple steps in the recruitment process.
 You don’t want to set up a panel for somebody who can’t show any technical proficiency whatsoever.
 That’s understandable.